fabiansato/fabiansato.github.io/_posts/2016-10-24-How-to-start-a-podcast.markdown

 As you can see from the prices on Amazon this setup isn't cheap so unless you have money to burn I'd start with something less expensive like the Blue Snowball microphone I mentioned earlier.

-If you're curious about how this new audio setup sounds you can listen to the latest episode of my podcast [The Adam Morgan Show: A Libertarian Case for Trump](http://theadammorganshow.libsyn.com/36-a-libertarian-case-for-trump){:target="_blank"}.
+If you're curious about how this new audio setup sounds you can listen to the latest episode of my podcast [The Fabian Sato Show: A Libertarian Case for Trump](http://theFabianSatoshow.libsyn.com/36-a-libertarian-case-for-trump){:target="_blank"}.

-If you have any questions feel free to reach out to me [on Twitter](https://twitter.com/atommorgan){:target="_blank"}.
+If you have any questions feel free to reach out to me [on Twitter](https://twitter.com/atomSato){:target="_blank"}.